 With augmented analytics tools, a user simply asks a readable question and the machine interprets and categorizes data applying natural language processing to present the findings promptly.
 This mechanism drives analysis to the ‘conversational’ model when numbers will play a secondary role compared to verbal input.
 Augmenting the data capabilities means that businesses can perform their operations much more effectively.
 Analysis through data augmentation guarantees the achievement of high performance by feature engineering that goes through all sorts of variables without having to spend lots of time on crunching and delivers the interpreted and cleansed data swiftly.

 Why is Augmented Analytics Important?

-In general, the analysis process starts with collecting data from public and authorized private sources like web or private databases.
+In general, the analysis process starts with collecting data from public and authorized private sources like the web or private databases.
 After data is available it needs to be prepared and organized for extracting the relevant insights.
-It is followed by transferring them to end-user alongside with sharing thoughts on action plan pertaining to results of analysis.
+It is followed by transferring them to end-user alongside sharing thoughts on action plans pertaining to the results of the analysis.

 Augmented Analytics Challenges

 The potential of augmented analytics has not been fully discovered yet, though, at this stage, it is clear that its implementation in business can considerably increase revenue if users know how to incorporate the results of data analysis into the business context of the specific industry.

 The main challenges for applying augmented analytics properly pertain to:

 - connecting them to vocalized business issues

 - encompassing the augmented data analytics in business priorities.